mypaperdata/llms_are_not_weird/README.md

-README — LLM Behavioral Economics Response Workbook
+# LLM Behavioral Economics Response Workbook
-1. File Description
+## 1. File Description
 This Excel workbook contains numeric responses from multiple Large Language Models (LLMs) answering a 14-question behavioral economics questionnaire.
 Each worksheet corresponds to a specific model and temperature condition.
 Each row represents one trial, and each column (Q1–Q14) represents one numeric answer produced by the model.
-2. Worksheets Included
+## 2. Worksheets Included
 The workbook contains the following sheets:
 DeepSeek Reasoner (Temperatures 0 to 2)
 deepseek_0_temp